 How to serve these vegan strawberry muffin

 These muffins are certainly calling for a traditional cup of tea.
-But if you want to add a little extra special something, then generously top them with this vegan chocolate pudding (it is thick and creamy just like frosting!) or this 5-minute coconut whipped cream.
+But if you want to add a little extra special something, then generously top them with this vegan chocolate pudding (it is thick and creamy just like frosting!) or coconut whipped cream.
 If you do so, wait for the muffins to completely cool down first.

 How to store

 They can be kept in a air-tight container at room temperature for up to 3 days.

 You can also keep these in the freezer for up to 3 months.
 Freeze them in a air-tight container or freezing bag after they have completely cooled down and simply let them thaw at room temperature before eating.
 I also recommend you remove the paper liners before freezing.

 Yes!
 Any berries like blueberries, blackberries or raspberries will work well.
 Although I have not tested other fruits than berries, you can also experiment with other fruits like peaches or mangoes (as long as you make sure to remove the extra juice and toss them in flour as described in the recipe).
 Want to use banana instead?
 Then check out these almond flour banana muffins.

 I have not tested this recipe using frozen strawberries, but if you do so, I recommend you first thaw the fruit at room temperature or overnight in the fridge.
 When completely thawed, remove the juice and discard it.
 Then toss the fruit in flour as described in the recipe.
 I also recommend you mesure ¾ cup (instead of 1 cup) of the fruit after thawed and juice removed (the thawed fruit is soft and denser than the fresh).